 Resumen en Español

-Mario Nguyen is an Associate in the White Collar Criminal Defense and Investigations Department of Locke Lord’s Dallas office, led by a former U.S. Attorney for the Northern District of Texas.
-Mario is a skilled investigator and dedicated trial attorney, who has spent over 200 hours in federal criminal trials and conducted investigations with millions of dollars at stake.
+Mario Nguyen is a White Collar Criminal Defense and Investigations Attorney in Locke Lord’s Dallas office, led by a former U.S. Attorney for the Northern District of Texas.
+Mario is a dedicated trial attorney, skilled investigator, and legal scholar.
+He has spent over 200 hours in federal criminal trials, conducted investigations with millions of dollars at stake, published prominent criminal law articles, and teaches white collar criminal law as an adjunct law professor.

 In addition to his devotion to criminal pro bono work, Mario is passionate about developments in criminal law.
-He authors legal articles that are regularly published and cited by major publications, such as the Wall Street Journal, The Texas Lawbook, and Law360.
+He teaches White Collar Criminal Law as an adjunct Law Professor at Texas A&M University School of Law, and authors legal articles that are regularly published and cited by major publications, such as the Wall Street Journal, The Texas Lawbook, JD Supra, and Law360.

 Criminal Defense & Complex Civil Litigation